MicrosoftDocs/power-automate-docs/articles/minit/process-map.md

 |Top attributes     | Overview of the most frequently occurring attributes within the event.
 If there are multiple attributes within a process, you can add displaying of the information to other attributes.
 Only attributes that were marked as case-level attributes during the process import can be added among the top attributes of this panel.
 The number of displayed values of the selected attributes is optional.   |
 |Top attributes     | Overview of the most frequently occurring attributes within the  event.
 If there are multiple attributes within a process, you can add displaying of the information to other attributes.
 Only attributes that were marked as case-level attributes during the process import can be added among the top attributes of this panel.
 The number of displayed values of the selected attributes is optional.   |
 |Advanced panel    | To display the advanced panel for an edge, select **Advanced Panel**.
 This panel displays the starting and ending activities of the edge with the selected attribute and an optional number of attribute values.
 On this panel, you can view any attribute imported with the process.  |
-| Favorites panel  | Select the most relevant parameters for work and display them by using the **Favorites** panel.
-To learn more, go to [Favorites panel](favorites-panel.md).

 ## Process map settings